 Hormones such as

 to conceive.
-However, if you are having a lupus flare or are taking
+But if you are having a lupus flare or are taking

 corticosteroid medicines, you may have irregular menstrual cycles, making it

 difficult to plan a pregnancy.